 - A round number is a shared counter used to select leaders during an epoch of the consensus protocol.

-- The sequence number for an account indicates the number of transactions that have been sent from that account.
+- The sequence number for an account indicates the number of transactions that have been submitted and committed on chain from that account.
 It is incremented every time a transaction sent from that account is executed or aborted and stored in the blockchain.

 - A transaction is executed only if it matches the current sequence number for the sender account.
 This helps sequence multiple transactions from the same sender and prevents replay attacks.

 - If the current sequence number of an account A is X, then a transaction T on account A will only be executed if T's sequence number is X.